tuanha2000vn/Home-Assistant-Dashboard/automation.md

 ```
 ***

-If you want to send notification with picture, create a folder name `www` inside `config folder` and the following line added to `configuration.yaml`
+If you want to send notification with picture, create a folder name `www` inside `config folder` and add the following line added to `configuration.yaml`

 ```yaml
 homeassistant: